-If you don’t yet know what type of automated bid strategy is right for you, read About automated bidding first.
+- If you don’t yet know what type of automated bid strategy is right for you, learn more About automated bidding.

-Before you can set up a Target CPA bid strategy, you’ll need to set up conversion tracking.
+- Before you can set up a Target CPA bid strategy, you’ll need to set up conversion tracking to manage your conversion.

 How it works

-For example, if you choose a target CPA of $10, Google Ads will automatically set your CPC bids to try to get you as many conversions at $10 on average.
+For example, if you choose a target CPA of $10 USD, Google Ads will automatically set your bids to try to get you as many conversions at $10 USD on average.
 To help improve your performance in every ad auction, this strategy adjusts bids using real-time signals like device, browser, location, time of day, remarketing list, and more.

 This is the average amount you’d like to pay for a conversion.
 The target CPA you set may influence the number of conversions you get.
 Setting a target that is too low, for example, may cause you to forgo clicks that could result in conversions, resulting in fewer total conversions.

 If your campaign has historical conversion data, Google Ads will recommend a target CPA.
 This recommendation is calculated based on your actual CPA performance over the last few weeks.
-When you create a new campaign, Google Ads will recommend a target CPA based on your account’s historical conversion data.
+The calculation also accounts for traffic so average targets may vary slightly based on the traffic in the places where your ads show.

-When formulating a recommended target CPA, we’ll exclude performance from the last few days to account for conversions that may take more than a day to complete following an ad click.
+When formulating a recommended target CPA, we’ll exclude performance from the last few days to account for conversions that may take more than a day to complete following an ad interaction (conversion delay).
 You can choose whether to use this recommended target CPA or to set your own.

-- Max. bid limit: The highest max.
-CPC bid that you want Google Ads to set for any keywords, ad groups or campaigns using Target CPA bidding.
+- Max. bid limit: The highest CPC bid that you want Google Ads to set when using Target CPA bidding.

-- Min. bid limit: The minimum CPC bid that you want Google Ads to set for any campaigns or ad groups using your Target CPA strategy.
+- Min. bid limit: The minimum CPC bid that you want Google Ads to set when using Target CPA bidding.
 Note that the Google Ads bidding algorithm might set a max.
 CPC bid that's below your minimum bid limit, generally due to smart pricing.
 This means that the bid limit that you set here isn't the absolute lowest bid that could be set.

 Device bid adjustments for Target CPA allow you to prioritize conversions by device.
 You can set adjustments for desktop, tablet, and mobile.